 In post-production, editors are dealing with massive files that need to be accessed and shared with colleagues.
 There are no more “water cooler” discussions.
 Most remote workers

-For an industry that is always “on,” its most significant event of the year, NAB (National Association of Broadcasters) unfortunately, was canceled.
+For an industry that is always “on,” its most significant event of the year, NAB (National Association of Broadcasters), unfortunately, was cancelled.
 That being said, there is an excellent virtual session (available online) for those craving some of the trends in M&E. A unique group of industry thought leaders was assembled with the pre-NAB Editors Lounge panel discussion.
 Consistent with the times, much of the panel’s conversation focused on the topic of remote work.
 Given the abrupt nature of “sheltering in place,” the industry is challenged by providing teams with appropriate data access as well as enabling remote collaboration.
 Production and post-production will be a train wreck if they cannot figure out how to get the infrastructure ready to support this distributed workforce.
 No one wants to get caught with their pants down.
 Several key themes that resonate within M&E include difficult access to hardware, lack of technology innovation, and the mounting costs associated with storage and data access.

 “We are seeing a sea change on how ‘post’ is done, and we need to get ready for that change.”